paluh/purescript-undefined-is-not-a-problem/README.md

 # purescript-undefined-is-not-a-problem

-Handling optional record fields by using first class `undefined` (`undefined | a` union) and typesafe record coercing.
+Handling optional record fields by using first class `undefined` (`undefined | a` "untagged union") and typesafe record coercing.

 ## About